Last Updated: July 1, 2022

 Rewards or bonus offers

-Even though the First Progress Platinum Prestige credit card doesn’t offer rewards, it still has many features that you can benefit from, such as a low APR of just 9.99% and no credit history or minimum credit score required for approval.
+Even though the First Progress Platinum Prestige credit card doesn’t offer rewards, it still has many features that you can benefit from, such as an APR of 11.49% and no credit history or minimum credit score required for approval.

 Reporting to credit bureaus